wet-boew/wet-boew-api-standards/README.md

 ### Reverse DNS for Hypertext format

-Pending communication with IANA regarding registration Hypertext definition is defined as follows.
+Pending communication with IANA regarding root registration of Hypertext definition the following is strongly recomended as the likely standard.

-For GC
+* For GC Hypertext the root is `ca.canada`

-( must be described.
-Chris Majewski. )
+* Further organizational ownership, parent through children.  `nrcan.gsc.ess.chis`
+* The api noun `earthquakes`
+* The version `-v1`
+* The format `+json`

+For the examples listed above the complete Hypertext format would be

+`ca.canada.nrcan.gsc.ess.chis.earthquakes-v1+json`

 ## RESTful URLs